codeface-io/LSPService/README.md

 ## Development Status

 From version/tag 0.1.0 on, LSPService adheres to [semantic versioning](https://semver.org).
-So until we've reached 1.0.0, the REST API or setup mechanism may still break frequently, but this will be expressed in version bumps.
+So until it has reached 1.0.0, the REST API or setup mechanism may still break frequently, but this will be expressed in version bumps.

 LSPService is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
 LSPService will move to version 1.0.0 as soon as: